10 Snakes With Special Snouts For Digging

 Photo: Felipe Villegas.
 Article authors: García-Cobos D, Corrales-García A, Cárdenas-Arévalo G, Paternina-Hernández A, Acosta-Galvis AR (2020) – CC BY 4.0

-A 50cm snake of the western Andes in Colombia, which lives a secretive life.
-Geophis nigroalbus was first discovered in 1909, but over the next 100 years, less than 50 more were found.
+A harmless snake of the western Andes in Colombia, which lives a secretive life.
+The Colombian earth snake (Geophis nigroalbus) was first discovered in 1909, but over the next 100 years, less than 50 more were found.
 The reason is its love for burrowing, which is made possible by its tapering head and shovel-shaped snout.

 Originally, Geophis nigroalbus was probably a normal snake, but found itself outcompeted by acrobatic showoffs like the tiger ratsnake.
 Geophis nigroalbus couldn’t survive by being a fast, aggressive snake, so it morphed into a shy burrower instead, choosing the world below which more energetic snakes didn’t care about.

 Geophis nigroalbus doesn’t look scary at all.
-It has round inquisitive eyes and looks mild mannered.
+It has round inquisitive eyes, and looks mild mannered.
 A boa constrictor would surely have no fear at all, and laugh as it moves in for the kill.
-But the joke’s on the boa, as Colombian earth snake’s head is built purely for function, and gives it a huge burrowing advantage, which allows it to escape enemies whenever it feels like it.
+But the joke’s on the boa, as the Colombian earth snake’s head is built purely for function, and gives it a vast burrowing advantage, which allows it to escape enemies whenever it feels like it.

-This species overlaps with Hoffman’s earth snake in Columbia, but this version is smooth, while the Colombian earth snake has sharply keeled scales (except on the neck).
+This species is close related to Hoffman’s earth snake in Costa Rica, but this species is smooth, while the Colombian earth snake has sharply keeled scales (except on the neck).
+Other than these burrowing tendencies, Geophis nigroalbus remains a highly mysterious species.
+An iridescent rainbow sheen is something else that shows up in images.

 10 Western hognose snake